zarusz/Training_IoT/README.md

 Also for future extensibility we need to reflect on the message types and communication scheme.
 We surely need a way to handle more than just one LED.
 Also in the future we will want to handle stuff like IR transcievers or temperature sensors.

-Since each of our IoT devices can have different sensors we also need a way to send this description information across to the control app, so that it knows what can it do with the device.
+Since each of our IoT devices can have different sensors we also need a way to send this description (meta) information across to the control app.
+In the end the control web app needs knows what can it do with the device.

 This JSON message can describe a device which has 2 LEDs and 1 switch:
 ```json